Our Story and why we created The Purbeck Workshop

 Our story of the Purbeck Workshop starts with Paul, who was diagnosed with Lynch Syndrome Cancer in November 2012.
 Paul had recently relocated from London to Dorset and was living in Dorset just 3 months when the diagnosis came.
-He underwent surgery and chemotherapy in his battle against this genetic aggressive disease.
+He underwent surgery and chemotherapy against this genetic aggressive disease.

 In the summer of 2013, Paul was given the all-clear but the cancer aggressively returned in January 2014.
 In October 2014, Paul’s health had deteriorated as his cancer become terminal and he started palliative care.
-It was during this stage, that Paul was inspired to create the Purbeck Workshop to support people whose lives had also been touched from cancer within the Dorset area.
+It was during this stage, that Paul was inspired to create the Purbeck Workshop to support people whose lives had also been touched from cancer within the local area.

 The Purbeck Workshop is now Paul's legacy to the local community and hosts a wide range of activities and events throughout the year.